adrianratnapala/tpl00-lambda/README.md

         typedef struct {
                 uint32_t token;
-        } AstFree;
+        } AstVar;

-Which means that free variables are just represented by a number representing the varname.
+Which means that variables are just represented by a number representing the varname.
 More interestingly we have:

         typedef struct {
                 uint32_t arg_size;